mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The columns in the registry are as follows:

-* Value: The numeric value of the ciphersuite
+* Value: The numeric value of the cipher suite

-* Name: The name of the ciphersuite
+* Name: The name of the cipher suite

-* Recommended: Whether support for this ciphersuite is recommended by the IETF.
+* Recommended: Whether support for this cipher suite is recommended by the IETF.
   Valid values are "Y", "N", and "D", as described below.
 The default value of the "Recommended" column is "N".
 Setting the Recommended item to "Y" or "D", or changing an item whose current value is "Y" or "D", requires